Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 SUMMARY:

-The above representative calculations show that the CM kinetic energy available for doing work is many orders of magnitude smaller than the potential (rest) energy and is several orders of magnitude smaller than the thermal kinetic energy components on which it is superimposed.
+The above representative calculations show that the CM molecular kinetic energy available for doing work is many orders of magnitude smaller than the potential (rest) energy and is also usually several orders of magnitude smaller than the thermal kinetic energy components on which it is superimposed.
+Generally:

 A well designed single stage combustion turbine operated at its maximum safe material stress produces work output that is still an order of magnitude less than its thermal kinetic energy input.
 Higher energy conversion efficiencies are realized through the use of heat recovery boilers and additional turbine stages.

-Human activity has very little effect on the Earth's potential energy distribution and produces only a small change in the Earth's thermal kinetic energy distribution.
-However, a less than 1% change in the Earth's thermal kinetic energy distribution produces substantial climate change.
+Human activity has negligible effect on the Earth's potential energy distribution and produces only a small change in the Earth's thermal kinetic energy distribution.
+However, life forms can only exist and flourish within a relatively small absolute temperature range.
+From the perspective of life forms a less than 1% change in the Earth's thermal kinetic energy distribution produces major climate change.